gratejames/Ghost/Docs/Ghost.md

 		+ [x] fwrite
 		+ [x] fread (hesitantly)
 		+ [x] fseek (0xffff is 'end')
+		+ [ ] fstat.
+Same as stat, but takes a file pointer instead of a path
 	+ [x] stat (return a stat struct from vfs_stat)
 	+ [x] rewrite fs functions to use other subfunctions
 	+ [x] fix free page counter